 The Library accepts:

 - Individual archives, including letter collections from authors, historians, theologians, politicians, artists, musicians and other cultural personalities, or persons who have been active at Uppsala University and whose estates are of interest for current and future research.
 The archives of institutions and associations may also be donated to the Library.
-Cuttings collections are accepted exceptionally, and only in conjunction with an archive.

 Advice and information for the handover of your archive.